LonelyKirbyMain/ftc_app/README.md

 If you have any issues with the install process, ask me and I'll help as best I can.
 ## Git
 This project is best installed using git.
-Most non-windows (a.k.a. sane) users should have git preinstalled.
+Most non-windows users should have git preinstalled.
 ### Windows
-If you use Windows (why?), and don't have git, visit the following website: https://git-scm.com/download/win
+If you use Windows and don't have git, visit the following website: https://git-scm.com/download/win

 ## Installation Process